hampoelz/Capacitor-BrowserView/README.md

 destroy() => Promise<void>
 ```

-Removes the BrowserView from you App and destroys its internal state.
+Removes the BrowserView from the app and destroys its internal state.
 No other methods may be called on this BrowserView after destroy.

 **Since:** 1.0.0